MuskanPaliwal/AI-Tic-Tac-Toe/README.md

 > MIN = -1

-The MAX may be X or O and the MIN may be O or X, whatever.
+The MAX may be X or O and the MIN may be O or X, whatever it can be.
 The board is 3x3.

 ```python
 def minimax(state, depth, player):